akjmicro/dclang/README.md

   * Timing:
     * a clock function ('clock') so we can time execution in nanoseconds for benchmarking.
-    * A hook into CPU-cycle clock, called 'rdtsc'.
+    * A hook into CPU-cycle clock, called 'rdtsc'. (not available on RPi)
     * A sleep function (C's `nanosleep` under-the-hood)

   * Importing a file of dclang code: